JulienPlanchetCoineo/frostybot-js/README.md

 frostybot status
 ```

-* **Add your exchange API keys to Frostybot**
+# Add your exchange API keys to Frostybot

 You will need to identify this account in Frostybot using what is called a stub.
 It is a lowercase single word to name the account in Frostybot.
 You will use this stub in all subsequent interactions with the exchange.
 For example, if your exchange subaccount is called "Algo"-Trading"", add your API keys using this command:
 ```
 frostybot accounts:add stub=algotrading exchange=ftx apikey="<apikey>" secret="<secret>" subaccount="Algo-Trading"
 ```

+The API keys will be tested with the exchange when you add then so you can be sure they work correctly.
+Once your API keys have been added, you're ready to start using Frostybot!

 ## Usage

-We will add some usage examples here in the next day or two, but for the moment there are plenty of examples on our Discord server
+**TODO:** We will add some usage examples here in the next day or two, but for the moment there are plenty of examples on our Discord server

 ## Report Bugs